aryansingh144/websocket/README.md

 Notes
 Usernames are generated randomly on each client load; no authentication is implemented.

-Votes and user sessions are not persisted in a database.

-Frequent server restarts may cause clients to reconnect and log multiple connections.

-For production use, consider adding authentication and persistent storage.

-Troubleshooting
-If you encounter errors related to missing packages, ensure all dependencies are installed with pnpm install.

 To avoid nodemon restarting too frequently, configure .nodemon.json to ignore unnecessary files.